 By creating the account, you gain access to the panel where you can invite new clients (and team members).
 Adding tags, editing customer information, sending important announcements, assigning account managers to each client — that all can be done from the client portal.

-When it comes to sharing files and invoices, customers have access to project deliverables and can also upload files, as well as have an insight into their invoices.
+When it comes to sharing files, customers have access to project deliverables and can also upload files.
+In theory, invoices also should be visible to clients, but we couldn’t find them.

 Last but not least, the client portal allows agents to show results and project planning to customers.
 They can do so by embedding them into their portal.